SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ## Identity the S/4HANA OData Service

-As a pre-requisite, we must first identify the S/4HANA OData service we want to expose and manage as an API Artefact.
+As a prerequisite, we must first identify the S/4HANA OData service we want to expose and manage as an API Artefact.
 Luckily, we don't have to look too far and the standard BEP namespace in a S/4HANA system enables standard content that we can use out of the box.
+> [!NOTE]
+> Access to an onpremise S/4HANA system has not been provided as part of this TechEd exercise.
+The screenshot here is just for your information.
+>
 As seen in the screenshot, we will use the standard GWSAMPLE_BASIC Service.
 You can see that the Service is in an Activated state.
 ![](/exercises/ex5/images/ex5_0.png)